Mountain Man Breakfast: Easy Dutch Oven Camping Recipe

 - In 12-inch camp Dutch, oven over medium-high heat, brown sausage till almost done.
 Make sure you crumble sausage into small pieces as it cooks.
-Camp Cooking Tip: Depending on how learn your sausage is, you might not need to drain the sausage drippings because it adds extra flavor to the dish.
+Camp Cooking Tip: Depending on how lean your sausage is, you might not need to drain the sausage drippings because it adds extra flavor to the dish.
 If the pot is swimming in grease, remove the sausage from the bottom of Dutch oven to drain on paper towels and use another paper towel to remove most of the fat from the bottom of the Dutch oven.

 - Add onion, garlic and green chilies to the partially cooked sausage.
 Continue cooking and stirring until sausage is no longer pink and vegetables are tender.

 - Stir in hash browns and cook till heated through.
 Thoroughly mix meat and veggies then spread evenly across the bottom of the camp Dutch oven.

-- Using a whisk or fork, beat eggs, salt and pepper in a separate bowl, then pour the beaten eggs over the top of hash browns and sausage layer.
+- Using a whisk or fork, beat eggs, salt and pepper in a separate bowl, then pour eggs over the top of hash browns and sausage layer.